crobinson-dev/CROSINT/README.md

   - [Packages](#packages)

 ## Introduction
 CROSINT is and Open Source Intelligence Gathering Tool (OSINT) to search digital footprints of specific objects.
+I, myself, have used many tools including Sherlock and Google Dorking to utilize intelligence gathering for educational and authorized purposes.

 ## Categories